LeyAylen6/Videogames/README.md

 - You have to create a database on your computer with a username and password.
 This values are `DB_USER` and `DB_PASSWORD`.
 - `PORT` will be the port where your server will be running.
 - `DB_HOST` will be the host where your Database will be running.
+- You can get an `API_KEY` at https://rawg.io/apidocs by clicking on "Get API key"

 📍 Then, you can run: